Matricaria chamomile

 Uses

-An excellent fixative, chamomile essential oil is used in pharmacy (formulation of antiseptic ointments and tonic preparations) as well as a fragrance component in fine perfumery, cosmetics and soap making.
+An excellent fixative, Chamomile essential oil is used in pharmacy (formulation of antiseptic ointments and tonic preparations) as well as a fragrance component in fine perfumery, cosmetics and soap making.

 The technical and safety documentation relating to the product is available upon request.